iserviceweb/craigslist-app/README.md

 <br>

 # User Stories:
-- npx create-react-app
+- Create Search component
-- install npm json server
+- Build controlled form
-- create db.json file add the keys value pairs, e.g, id, description, image, location, price
+- create a function in App to pass down to search
-- fetch listings & console.log the data.
+- add a filter function & use it in our map function to see results.
-- refer to session 01 to continue...
+- pass the props to Search and Header respectively.

 ### 🚀 Resources